 Building business relationships in Japan, it starts with Sushi and Whisky!

-by Paul Hartley
+by Kate Hartley

 We celebrate the Japanese food culture at Hartleys Events, the stunning bright colours, creativity and the precision required when it comes to making Sushi makes our cup overflow with joy.
 Last week we delivered a bespoke hybrid Sushi making and Japanese Whisky tasting event for an American client in Shoreditch.
 They discovered the delights that Japanese Whisky has to offer and the elegance of Sushi.

 While Scotland took centuries to build up a critical mass of about 100 malt distilleries, all with subtly different styles, Japan wanted to move faster and in less than a century with just a small number of sites they have moved fast to produce their own unique style – or rather styles that has met with growing acclaim in the West in recent years.

 The Japanese distilleries are established on the same hemisphere as the Scottish distilleries and they have been far more creative with how they cask and develop their whisky’s taking bold steps away from traditional methods such as using peated/unpeated barley, different yeast strains, fermentations, cut points – not to mention a number of cask options including the distinctive mizunara or Japanese to create perfect light and precise to smoky and fat.